 so that you can report your account information in the unlikely event of theft.

-Star Service & Study Abroad limits the types of non-educational, recreational, and physical activities participants may participate in.
+Star Service & Study Abroad limits the types of non-educational, recreational, and physical activities participants may engage in.
 Extreme sports of any kind are prohibited as well as solo swimming and operating any form of motorized vehicle.
-We understand that traffic accidents and drowning are the leading causes of death for American students abroad and have created these strict guidelines to ensure our participants safety.
+We have created these strict guidelines based on data and statistics related to injury and accidents of students abroad.
+These guidelines are intended to ensure our participants safety.
 Please review our Rules & Safety Agreement for more details.
-Our recommendations on preventing accidents are as follows:
+Our recommendations on preventing accidents and injury are as follows:

 ■ Abide by all terms outlined in the Rules & Safety Agreement.